IQSS/datafest-fas-ondemand/index.Rmd

 The FAS OnDemand DataFest2021 RStudio installation is available for `R 4.0.3` and comes preinstalled with common packages such as `devtools`, `learnr`, and the complete `tidyverse` collection of R packages, as well as many specialized packages we'll use during DataFest.

-# How to launch RStudio / Jupyter from Canvas {-}
+# Launch RStudio / Jupyter {-}

 To be able to use the FAS OnDemand computing environment for your DataFest project you will need to walk-through a handful of steps.
 Once completed, you will be running an RStudio or Jupyter session with all necessary packages pre-installed.
+The FAS OnDemand computing environment is accessed from *within* Canvas --- look for the `FAS OnDemand` button on the left-side navigation panel.
+Here are the steps to launch your session:

 ## RStudio